O sweet spontaneous earth - (2007)

 And yet, as the simple accompaniment motive begins again, Cummings reminds us that each spring is rebirth, renewal and requires neither the ponderings of philosophy, investigations of science nor dogmas of religion for this rebirth of the earth.
 Rather, they are a part of it, than it of them.

-The score for O sweet spontaneous earth in the low key is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
+The score for O sweet spontaneous earth according to the text as published in 1920 is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
 Click on the graphic below for this piano-vocal score.

 O sweet spontaneous earth